makeabilitylab/physcomp/arduino/led-blink.md

 ### Step 4: Replace constants

-Typically, we want to limit the use of *literal constants* and replace them by variables.
+Typically, we want to limit the use of *literal constants* in our code and replace them by variables.
 In this case, let's replace `3` with `LED_OUTPUT_PIN` defined as a global variable at the top of our program (`const int LED_OUTPUT_PIN = 3;`).
 This will make our code more maintainable and less prone to accidental mistakes.

 {% highlight C %}
 const int LED_OUTPUT_PIN = 3;